DiscoFighter47/zlog/README.md

 ## :question: FAQ

 1. Why not just use context?
-Passing context as the first perimeter is a common norm at [Google](https://about.google) (and many other tech giants).
+Passing context as the first parameter is a common norm at [Google](https://about.google) (and many other tech giants).
 I'll start using context for logging when Google hires me :smile:.